-The SLAM! is an unusual product that doesn't quite fit into a simple category.
-We get questions like "Why have a mic-pre on a limiter?", and "Why so many input and output jacks?" and "Why no hard-wire bypass on this mastering processor?".
-And the only answer is "It's not just a ....., it does a lot more".
+The SLAM! is an unusual product that doesn't quite fit into a simple catagory.
+We get questions like "Why have a mic-pre on a limiter?", "Why have a DAC on a mic-pre?" and "Why so many input and output jacks?" and "Why no hard-wire bypass on this mastering processor?".
+And the only answer is "It's not just a ...., it does a lot more".
 It isn't a channel strip - no EQ, besides being stereo.
 It isn't just another front-end for the workstation.
 It isn't just a mastering processor.
-Maybe the SLAM! is a new category.
+Maybe the SLAM! is a new catagory.